Andrea-Filice/Taskify-Business/README.md

 - **Electron** for cross-platform desktop application
 - **Node.js** backend for file storage and IPC communication
 - **HTML/CSS/JavaScript** for responsive and accessible UI
-- **SQLite** (or JSON files) for lightweight local data persistence
+- **JSON File** for lightweight local data persistence

 ## Installation

-Follow the steps below to set up the project locally.
+Follow the steps below to set up the application locally.

 1. **Download the Setup from Releases page**
    ```bash